-Departments are required to provide more detail on payments and estimates, which are presented in Table B.3, in the Annexure to Estimates of Provincial Revenue and Expenditure.
+Departments are required to provide more detail on payments and estimates, which are presented in Table B.3, in the Annexure to the EPRE.
 It makes provision for the expansion of economic classification of payments items to be included under the category: "Goods and Services" ("Level 4 items").
 To simplify the reporting on these items National Treasury decided to request departments to include the full set of 38 Level 4 items in the annexure in the budget documentation.

 "Transfers and Subsidies" include all unrequited payments made by the government unit.
 A payment is unrequited provided that the department does not receive anything directly in return for the transfer to the other party.
 Both current and capital transfers should be included in this item.
-However, capital transfers should be accounted for as a note in Table B.3 in the Annexure to Estimates of Provincial Revenue & Expenditure and detailed information is required in the provincial database provided to provinces, where a distinction is made between current and capital transfers.
+However, capital transfers should be accounted for as a note in Table B.3 in the Annexure to the EPRE and detailed information is required in the provincial database provided to provinces, where a distinction is made between current and capital transfers.